Expectatives/TabAPI/README.md

 of 80 players, to get 1.7 clients to see 4 columns.

 - You can use it for Hub Core, HCF Core and other things..
+- This API is a fork solving some things.

 # Features